Cliff Hall (photographer): Photographic and design career

 After his stint in the Navy, Hall studied at the Fred Archer School of Photography.
 He was introduced to the school by Arima.

 Early in his career he took photos of graduations and sweet-sixteen parties for residents of Hollywood and Bel-Air.
 Throughout the 1950s and 1960s Hall became a popular choice of photographer for gala events held in Los Angeles' most expensive neighborhoods, some of which he would have been barred from purchasing a home in.

 Hall worked at the Los Angeles Sentinel, one of the oldest and most influential African-American newspapers in the Western United States, and served as that paper's chief photographer for twenty-seven years.
-Jessie Mae Brown Beavers, executive editor for the Sentinel, commissioned Hall to photograph the annual "Los Angeles Best Dressed" celebration, which became one of the paper's most popular features.
+Jessie Mae Brown Beavers, executive editor for the Sentinel, assigned Hall to photograph the annual "Los Angeles Best Dressed" celebration, which became one of the paper's most popular features.
 Hall's photographs of the 1992 Los Angeles riots became an important part of the historical record of those events.

 Hall mentored other aspiring photographers.
-In 1958 he established the Halmont Graphics studio in partnership with cofounder Lamonte McLemore, who was also an original member of The 5th Dimension music group.
+In 1958 he established the Halmont Graphics studio in partnership with cofounder Lamonte McLemore, who was also an original member of The 5th Dimension singing group.
 McLemore was the first Black photographer hired by Harper's Bazaar, and he went on to a long photographic career with Ebony.
 Hall also trained Howard Bingham in photography at the Sentinel.
-Bingham was hired by Life magazine, for whom he shot the photos for a feature on the Black Panther Party, and later documented the career and life of boxer Muhammad Ali.
+Bingham was hired by Life magazine, for whom he shot the photos for a feature on the Black Panther Party, and later documented the life and career of boxer Muhammad Ali.

 Hall used his mechanical skills in his photography business by building and outfitting a mobile photo lab that allowed him to shoot photos at a party and provide the client with finished prints by the end of the event.